drakonhg/IRS_GOV_SCRAPER/README.md

 ## Requirements

-If you woud like to git clone it or copy the code, there is a requirements.txt that stores all libraries that are needed for script to work
+If you woud like to git clone it or copy the code, there is a requirements.txt that stores all libraries that are needed for script to work.